CMU-313/nodebb-s25-mr-steaks/UserGuide.md

 **Description**:<br>
 This new test suite checks that the count is initialized to 0, clicking the button increases the count by one, multiple users can increase the count, and one user cannot continually increase the count.
 We test the multiple users functionality by creating two test users, having the second user increase the count and seeing if the increase is reflected for the first user.
 While users can test that the button UI visually reflects the stored database count, the automated tests should be sufficient because we need to ensure that the same question count in the database is being properly updated and that the state is being preserved.

+## 3) Anonymous Posting
+### How to use
+**Steps**:
+1) Navigate to a category page
+2) Click on the New Topic button, the post editor button should appear
+3) To make the topic anonymous, click on the "Post as Anonymous" button; if you decide for the topic to not be anonymous, click on the "Post with Name" button
+4) Add content to your post and click the Submit button
+5) The display name should reflect your decision in 3)
+### User testing
+**Steps**:
+Checking that you can post anonymously:
+1) Click on the "Post as Anonymous" button and then create the post
+2) Check that the display name for the topic is "Anonymous" and is not hyperlinked as opposed to your username
+3) Navigate back to the corresponding Categories page of the topic
+4) Check that there is no profile picture for the post and that the display name is Anonymous when hovered over
+5) Logout and see that the Anonymous display name still persists for the topic

+Checking that you can still post with your name:
+1) Do not click on the "Post as Anonymous" button and then create the post
+2) Check that the display name for the topic is your username and hyperlinked to your profile page
+3) Navigate back to the corresponding Categories page of the topic
+4) Check that there is a profile picture for the post and that the display name is your username when hovered over
+5) Logout and see that your username still persists for the topic

+### Automated testing
+**Location**:<br>
+**Description**:<br>